Indigenous people of the Everglades region: Prehistoric peoples

 The Glades culture is divided into three periods based on evidence found in middens.
 In 1947, archaeologist John Goggin described the three periods after examining shell mounds.
 He excavated one on Matecumbe Key, another at Gordon Pass near modern-day Naples, and a third south of Lake Okeechobee near modern-day Belle Glade.
 The Glades I culture, lasting from 500 BCE to 800 CE, was apparently focused around Gordon Pass and is considered the least sophisticated due to the lack of artifacts.
 What has been found—primarily pottery—is gritty and plain.
 With the advent of a well-established culture in 800 CE, the Glades II period is characterized by more ornate pottery, wide use of tools throughout the South Florida region, and the appearance of religious artifacts at burial sites.
 By 1200, the Glades III culture exhibited the height of their development.
 Pottery became ornate enough to be subdivided into types of decoration.
 More importantly, evidence of an expanding culture is revealed through the development of ceremonial ornaments made from shell, and the construction of large earthworks associated with burial rituals.
-From the Glades III culture developed two distinct tribes that lived in and near the Everglades in the historic period: the Calusa and the Tequesta.
+From the Glades III culture developed two distinct tribes that lived in and near the Everglades: the Calusa and the Tequesta.